SOBotics/Guttenberg/CONTRIBUTING.md

 ## Fixing grammar and typos

 Since most of us are not native speakers in English, there are plenty of grammar issues or typos.
 If you find some, please feel free to fix them and send in a pull request.
-You don't need to open an isue first if you're just editing .md files.
+You don't need to open an issue first if you're just editing .md files.